 As a student at the University of Glasgow, you will live in one of the halls of residence.
-All students receive sheets, duvet (comforter), a pillow and pillowcase but you must supply your own towels.
+You will supply your own sheets, duvet (comforter), a pillow, pillowcase and towels.
 Launderettes are available for student use, some requiring coins and some are free.
 As you read over the information below, please also see the general Scotland accommodation information.

 The University's self-catered residences are spread throughout Glasgow, on average, a 20-minute walk or short bus ride to campus.
 These residences range from traditional residence halls to shared flats.
 You will live in a singe or double bedroom and prepare your own meals in communal kitchens.
 Residents supply their own cookware and cutlery, which can be purchased inexpensively in Glasgow upon arrival.
 Meals can also be purchased from various eateries on campus.